kapucoin/kapu-node/README.md

 # KAPU

-Kapu is Fork Ark is a next generation crypto-currency and decentralized application platform, written entirely in JavaScript.
-For more information please refer to our website: https://ark.io/.
+KAPU is an Ark Fork, it's a next generation crypto-currency and a decentralized application platform, written entirely in JavaScript.

 This version is still alpha, use at your own risks